geanruca/the-first-20-hours-challenge/README.md

 4. Create a new folder with the name of the thing you want to learn
 5. Add a README.md file to that folder
 6. Write your journey in that file, including your name, the date you started, and the date you finished
-7. Commit and push your changes
+7. Add your name to the Contributors section in the README.md file
-8. Create a pull request
+8. Commit and push your changes.
-9. Wait for it to be merged
+9. Create a pull request and wait for it to be merged
 10. Share your journey with the world

 ## How to write your journey